adcloud/adserver-json-feed/source/using_the_api.md

 Given you have a list of placements each identified by an unique ID.
 For each of those placements you want to display or deliver ads from our network.
 For accessing those ads we provide an API which we also use internally.
-This API accepts some paramterers which will be further discussed in other chapters.
+This API accepts some paramters which will be further discussed in other chapters.
 The following chapter will give you a first glance on the API, how the response will look like and what caveats there are.